Jacob Rasmussen

-Jacob Vandsø Ryfeldt Rasmussen (born 28 May 1997) is a Danish professional footballer who plays as a centre-back for Eredivisie club Feyenoord, on loan from Fiorentina.
+Jacob Vandsø Ryfeldt Rasmussen (born 28 May 1997) is a Danish professional footballer who plays as a centre-back for Austrian Bundesliga club Red Bull Salzburg.

 Club career

 Early career

 Born in Odense, Rasmussen began his youth career at age five for Næsby Boldklub before moving to the youth academy of Superliga club Odense Boldklub (OB) in 2013.
 He signed with the Schalke 04 academy in September 2014.

 FC St. Pauli II

 After spending two seasons in the academy he signed for FC St. Pauli in June 2016.
 He became part of the reserve team, competing in Regionalliga.
 On 31 July he made his debut for the side, starting in the 3–1 win over 1.
 FC Germania Egestorf/Langreder.
 In the return game against Egestorf/Langreder on 26 November, he scored his first goal for the team and thereby contributed to the 3–3 away draw.

 He was part of the first-team squad twice, but only sat on the bench for matches against SV Sandhausen and VfL Bochum.